Return to Learn FAQ

 What will in-person schooling look like?

 This option is a traditional, at-school learning experience with additional safety measures based on guidelines from health officials.
-Students will learn in school each day of the week.
+As of Nov.
+16, in-person students will learn in school and remotely.

 For the safety of all, we will implement the following safety measures: